Brazil's Temer, in battle for survival, plans economic stimulus

 Temer is gambling the micro-economic measures will counter discontent over his failure to deliver on his promise to recover Latin America's largest economy from a two-year recession.

-Finance Minister Henrique Meirelles confirmed measures to revive the economy could be unveiled after a key public spending cap passes Congress.
-Dismissing tax breaks or fiscal stimulus resorted to by the previous government, he said the steps would raise productivity and make it easier to set up businesses.

-The Senate is expected to give final approval on Tuesday to the 20-year spending ceiling that is the centerpiece of the president's plan to restore fiscal discipline.
+Brazil's Senate is expected to give final approval on Tuesday to a 20-year spending cap that is the centerpiece of the president's plan to restore fiscal discipline.

 But fallout from more corruption allegations in the sweeping probe into kickbacks at state-run oil company Petrobras could complicate passage of pension reforms needed to bring Brazil's budget deficit under control.